 Given the rapid fielding of SWIMS and the availability of rapidly maturing off the shelf systems from a variety of manufacturers including Kongsberg, Atlas Elektronic, Saab and Kokums we can utilise the diverse market to our advantage.

 The diagram below shows the modular and containerized approach of Atlas Elektronik.

-The future is clearly modular and remotely operated or autonomous systems and these are ideally suited to the space and flexibility offered by SIMSS.
+The future is clearly modular and remotely operated or autonomous systems and these are ideally suited to space and flexibility offered by SIMSS.
 It is split into two components, mine hunting and mine sweeping.

 The mine hunting system uses a combination of the Sea Otter autonomous underwater vehicle for detection and classification and the Sea Fox C for disposal.